scoskey/m502/notes.md

 ### 11. Axiom of Choice

 * We have said that the axiom of choice allows us to regard all cardinals as special ordinals that are not in bijection with any smaller ordinal.
 But what does the axiom say exactly?
-* Axiom of Choice: If F is a set of nonempty sets which are pairwise disjoint, then there exists a set C such that \|C cap A\|=1 for all A in F.
+* Axiom of Choice: If F is a set of nonempty sets which are pairwise disjoint, then there exists a set C such that $\abs{C cap A}=1$ for all A in F.
 * In other words, C is a choice or selection of one element from each member of the family.
 * Observe the disjointness assumption is necessary, since for instance F={ {2}, {2,3}, {3} } does not have a choice set.
 * There is a non-disjoint version: If F is a family of nonempty sets, then there exists a function c:F to UF such that c(a) in A for all A in F.